Synonym(s)

 DefinitionThis section has been translated automatically.

-Common, genetically predisposed, chronic dermatitis affecting the seborrheic zones, frequently recurrent, otherwise relatively mild with a seasonal course (improvement in the summer months), the independence and etiology of which are disputed.
+Common, genetically predisposed, chronic dermatitis affecting the seborrheic zones, prone to recurrence, usually relatively mild with a seasonal course (improvement in the summer months).
+Its independence and etiology are controversial.

 You might also be interested in